 Sherwin (Bud) Swartz

-Born in Tulsa, Oklahoma, but raised in Los Angeles, Swartz was a left-handed relief pitcher who appeared in five games for the St. Louis Browns in 1947.
+Born in Tulsa, Okla., but raised in Los Angeles, Swartz was a left-handed relief pitcher who appeared in five games for the St. Louis Browns in 1947.
 While in high school, he led his team to a city championship, posting a record of 7-0.
-The son of a minor league catcher, he was courted by a number of big league teams, but he signed with the Browns after the team agreed that he could make his major league debut in his first professional season.
+He was courted by a number of big-league teams, but he signed with the Browns after the team agreed that he could make his major-league debut in his first professional season.
 The team honored its commitment, and so, on July 12, 1947, at the age of 18, Swartz pitched a scoreless ninth inning against the New York Yankees.
-His final four appearances that season were far rockier, and he was sent back to the minor leagues, never again to resurface at the major league level.
-In his only big league at-bat, however, he singled off Vic Raschi.
+His final four appearances that season were far rockier, and he was sent back to the minors, never again to resurface at the major-league level.
+In his only big-league at-bat, however, he singled off Vic Raschi.

 Bud’s father Arthur was a minor-league catcher in the 1920s and later a scout.